asilichenko/asilichenko/README.md

-Here I publish my small projects.
+Here I publish my pet projects.

 <!---
 asilichenko/asilichenko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.